Majeedraheem/Clipboard_Health_Sales_Strategy/README.md

 # Clipboard Health Sales Strategy Recommendations
+## Introduction
+The Centers for Medicaid and Medicare Services publish a quarterly report containing daily staffing data for all registered nursing homes in the U.S. This dataset is called Payroll Based Journal (PBJ) Daily Nurse Staffing
+## Goal
+Analyze the PBJ data and any other CMS data that could be see fit to make a few recommendations to the Clipboard Health sales leadership team
+## Technologoies
+- Jupyter lab
+- Python
+- libraries: Seaborn, Pandas, Matplotlib,

 ## Table of Contents
 - [Recommendation 1: Leverage High Staffing Demand in New York City](#recommendation-1-leverage-high-staffing-demand-in-new-york-city)